Journaling for Kids: Decisions and Empowerment for Tweens—

 Journaling, Decision-Making &

-Not only will the journaling process cultivate your pre-teen’s creativity and intuition, but it will also have an empowering affect on their decision-making.
+Not only will the journaling process cultivate your pre-teen’s creativity and intuition, but it will also have an empowering effect on their decision-making.
 We feel more in control of our lives when we make good decisions on our own.
 This is one important component of healthy empowerment – the ability to decide for ourselves.
 When we are empowered in this way, we are less swayed by peer pressure and we are less likely to feel pressured into decisions we may regret later.

 Actually, creativity and intuition have a great deal to do with decision making and that is why it is worth further discussion here.